Author: Randeep Singh / go to all articles on Yoga Concepts

 Another definition of concentration is holding one thought in the mind for a period of time.
 The aim of concentration in yoga is to bring the wandering mind to the same thought again and again by first limiting its area of movement to a small circle.
-Keeping the mind focused is essential to achieving anything, not only for attaining your spiritual or mental goals.
-The best of art, literature and other things in life had been created during the peak of concentration.
+Ones achieved the mind begins to naturally fall into steadiness.

 Concentration is the focal point of mental energies which remain scattered otherwise, one of the main reasons which necessitates meditation.
 Physically concentration is translated to physical poise and rhythmic coordination of physical activities, which is a result of nervous and muscular harmony.
 Any work done in such harmony has higher accuracy and intensity than otherwise.
 Thus a focused mind is even the goal of a layman who may or may not be interested in spiritual progress.

 Modern medical science has began admitting to the fact that lack of concentration is the reason behind a number of diseases.
 Majority of the diseases are the result of separation of the body from the mind due to unwanted distractions in daily life, concentration again links the mind with the body for their healthy functioning.

 Concentration brings supreme joy, infinite eternal bliss, and spiritual strength.
 Concentration is like tying a cow ( mind ) to a pole ( object) with a rope.
 The expanse of the movement of the cow will get restricted around the pole to the circle drawn by the maximum length of the rope.

 What is Concentration (One-Pointedness) in Yoga

 ” Gather the mind on the thoughts of a single object or symbol” for achieving concentration sounds too easy to attain, in fact, if the mental energies are not structured in a particular format (one-pointedness) before an attempt is made to focus them on a single object it would tantamount to struggling to swim against the flow of water.

 So what is one-pointedness?
 As per Samkhya the mind has three distinct parts: manas; ahamkara; and buddhi.
 Each of these perform a different function.
 Buddhi is the higher mind and it evaluates, judges and then make a decision.
 Ahamkara is the ego, or the identification with certain thoughts which give the individual its personality or the unique self.
 Manas is the interface between the internal and external worlds.

 Whenever their is no synchronization within these three parts, or they do not agree with each other the mind remains scattered.
 One-pointedness is the unanimity in the functions of these three parts of the mind.
 In a situation when a boss knows that an employee is right but cannot admit it is the lack of unanimity between the components of the mind.

 That is the reason that often a individual with a sharp intellect ( buddhi) suffers because a strong ahamkara doesn’t allow the manas ( which will actually execute the decision) to follow the intellect.
 The mind remains pulled in the opposite directions or scattered.
-Sometimes buddhi says you should get up early in the morning, ahamkara identifies with the thoughts that say, ” I am later sleeper thus cant”.
+Sometimes buddhi says you should get up early in the morning, ahamkara identifies with the thoughts that say, ” I am late sleeper thus cant”.
 Sometimes ahamkara pretends to be buddhi itself when it identifies with thoughts like, ” I am a yogi, and yogis wake up early”.
 Here conflict occurs between ahamakara itself which is not sure whether to wake up early or not.